Jhay95/ARTO/README.md

 * ##### Public
     * assets/ - This contains the image,stylesheet and javascript files required to enhance the pages aesthetic.
-    * index.php - This is where the Core class is instantiated to load the application documents.
+    * index.php - This is where the Core class in the modules/ directory is instantiated to load the application documents.

 #### To assess this application
 * Change **define('URL_ROOT', '')** in the config/config.php file variables